openalloc/SwiftTabler/README.md

 Also known as `ProjectedValue`.

-Note that for Core Data, the user's changes will need to be committed to the Managed Object Context.
+Note that for Core Data, the user's changes will need to be saved to the Managed Object Context.
 See the _TablerCoreData_ code for an example of how this might be done.

 ## Row Background